Smart Refrigerator Market Size and Share

 Smart Refrigerator Market Analysis by Mordor Intelligence

-The smart refrigerator market stood at a value of USD 8.25 billion in 2025 and is forecast to reach USD 13.74 billion by 2030, expanding at a steady 10.70% CAGR.
+The smart refrigerator market size is expected to grow from USD 8.25 billion in 2025 to USD 9.12 billion in 2026 and is forecast to reach USD 15.04 billion by 2031 at 10.52% CAGR over 2026-2031.
 The current expansion reflects the mainstreaming of IoT connectivity, maturing artificial-intelligence (AI) capabilities, and regulatory pressure for higher energy efficiency [1]Samsung Electronics, “Bespoke AI Refrigerator Launch Highlights,” news.samsung.com.
 Sensor prices keep falling, Matter 1.3 has removed many interoperability obstacles, and utilities now promote connected appliances through dynamic-tariff programs, all of which reinforce the demand upswing.
 Manufacturers are also reallocating R&D budgets toward natural-refrigerant platforms to comply with the EU F-Gas Regulation 2024/573 and parallel U.S. Environmental Protection Agency rules, thereby refreshing model line-ups faster than historic replacement cycles.
 Competitive traction remains strongest in premium kitchen remodels, but mid-market traction is improving because AI Vision features are cascading, opening the smart refrigerator market to a wider income band.

 Key Report Takeaways